root-project/web/primer/index.md

 }
 {% endhighlight %}

 Not bad, eh ?
-Especially for a language that does not foresees persistency natively like C++.
+Especially for a language that does not foresee persistence natively like C++.
 The *RECREATE* option forces ROOT to create a new file even if a file with the same name exists on disk.

 Now, you may use the Cling command line to access information in the file